 It’s actually a practice that has been around for a few years.
 Back in 2014, Amazon was granted a predictive stocking patent that allowed the online retailer to cut down on delivery time and cost by predicting what buyers are going to buy before they actually buy it.
 That’s just one of the ways the company is deeply integrated with AI.
 For instance, sophisticated sorting algorithms are in charge of their warehouses.
 When an order comes through, the system almost immediately works out where the item is in its inventory and then dispatches a human worker to go fetch it.

 With prices, it’s a bit more complicated than that as there are more factors to consider.
 However, the basic principle is the same due to the highly complex and sophisticated nature of the technology.
 You have a pricing engine that helps you monitor competitor prices in real-time.
 It then sorts them out and compares them to similar products, depending on the wide range of attributes selected, and ultimately optimizes prices.

-What’s in it for the retailers?
+What’s in it for the retailers to predict prices?

 For once, they get price predictions and optimizations according to numerous market fluctuations that go in line with their pricing and volume goals, among others.
 Thus, the ever-elusive pricing is no longer a problem.
 There is no Indiana Jones-like adventure to find that pricing sweet spot that will attract and retain the customers whilst raising the level of profit margins.
 In a way, retailers get an effective guide for their retail life cycle decisions.